FatherFireball/fatherfireball.github.io/content/posts/i-am-the-storm.md

 # >> CHARACTER BACKSTORY

-As a young Goliath, Thalmoor spent
+Thalmoor spent most of her childhood being raised by the wilderness in the Emeritas mountain range.

 # >> DM TO BUBS